 Set the opt-out tag to trigger when a selection in the cookie consent banner has been confirmed, and the selection does not include the consent level required for Pardot.

 That’s it!
 You now have one tag that lets Pardot know when the visitor has opted in and another one for when the visitor has opted out.
 However, the setup is not yet complete before the Tracking Opt-in is enabled in Pardot.

 4. Configure Pardot Tracking Opt-in

-To configure Pardot tracking opt-in, head over to the settings section in your Pardot account.
-From Domain Management select Edit Tracking Opt-in Preference at the top of the page.
+To configure the Pardot tracking opt-in, head over to the settings section in your Pardot account.
+From Domain Management, select Edit Tracking Opt-in Preference at the top of the page.

 Remember that we only want to require active opt-in for Pardot tracking, not to actually install the Pardot consent banner.
 Otherwise, we would have two consent banners on the site.
 We can’t completely disable the extra banner (the code will still load through the tracking code), but we can hide it by modifying the CSS.
 Replace the style definition of the banner with “display: none;”.